vera-institute/incarceration-trends/README.md

 In May 2025, Vera released updated county and state files (version 3) using updated versions of the BJI data supplemented by new data collected through state and local sources.

+In March 2026, Vera released an update to the 2025 dataset (version 3.1).
+This version of the dataset includes jail population and jail admissions data gathered from local and state websites through 2026, where available.
+This release also contains supplemental data on regional jails.
+The release from this version powers the incarceration section of the newly released Incarceration and Inequality Data Explorer, which has been funded by the Gates Foundation.

 Research on incarceration has traditionally centered on state-level data: specifically state prison populations or the statewide combined prison and jail population.
 Using the state as the unit of analysis is sufficient for understanding the broad contours of incarceration in the United States, but it does not provide the level of detail necessary to unpack its causes and consequences.
 This is because it is largely county officials-judges, prosecutors, people who manage jails-that decide how communities use incarceration (i.e., who is sent to jail and prison, and for how long).
 Therefore, county-level variability makes for more robust, theoretically-grounded studies of the high rates of incarceration seen across the United States.